UNICEF Innovation Fund Call for XR Technologies

 What we are looking for:

 Keep in mind the specific contexts in which UNICEF operates: limited bandwidth, difficult to access areas and emphasis on affordability should be strongly taken into consideration.
-As a part of this cohort, you’ll be part of a community of start-ups working on VR and AR technologies and have a dedicated adviser to support you on appropriate open source licenses, community building, and networking with leaders in the VR/AR space.
+Think about our user.
+As a part of this cohort, you’ll be part of a community of start-ups working on XR technologies and have a dedicated adviser to support you on appropriate open source licenses, community building, and networking with leaders in the XR space.
 We fund groups of companies from similar spaces to introduce them to each other’s and work on solutions that push the technology forward.

 We encourage you to submit your application when ready as we will be reviewing on an ongoing basis.
 Only shortlisted companies will be contacted and then requested to submit a more in-depth proposal.